Rainzye/po-next-gen/README.md

 Settings->Preferences->Tab Settings
 Set it to "Tab Size: 4" and tick the "Replace by space" box

-Using jshint for checking some coding style is recommended.
+Using jshint for checking some coding style is not recommended.
 In particular, following practices are frowned upon:
 - tab character when indenting (see above)
 - trailing whitespace